Meet Forbidden Root

 - By donating a portion of our beer and participating in festivals where proceeds benefit charitable organizations, we’re able to put our good brews towards good causes.
 (There are so many good causes.
 We wish we could donate to all of them, but due to our limited beer, staff, and time, we cannot fulfill all requests.)

 - We feel the love!
 At our bar, tap 15 is our dedicated Love Handle.
 We partner with other breweries to get their beer on the Love Handle, and $2 from every glass sold goes to a mutually chosen organization.
-Our partnerships include:
+Some of our partnerships have included:

-- Left Hand Brewing Company benefiting National Multiple Sclerosis Society
+- Left Hand Brewing benefiting National Multiple Sclerosis Society

-- Smuttynose Brewing Company benefiting Project Healing Waters Fly Fishing
+- Smuttynose Brewing benefiting Project Healing Waters Fly Fishing

-- Three Floyds Brewing Company benefiting Howard Brown Health
+- Three Floyds Brewing benefiting Howard Brown Health

 - Right Bee Cider benefiting Cystic Fibrosis Foundation

-- Firestone Walker Brewing Company benefiting Semper Fi Foundation
+- Firestone Walker Brewing benefiting Semper Fi Foundation

 - Half Acre Beer Company benefiting Chicago Rowing Foundation